JPery/img2DSL/README.md

 ## Running

-To run the experiments with our OCL dataset, execute the process.sh script:
+To run the experiments with the OCL dataset from [2], execute the process.sh script:

 ``
 ./process.sh